sairam468/shopnest-ecommerce-application/README.md

 # 🛒 ShopNest - E-Commerce Application

 ## 📌 Overview

-ShopNest is a full-stack e-commerce web application built using Spring Boot and Thymeleaf.
+ShopNest is a full-stack e-commerce web application built using Spring Boot, Thymeleaf, and MySQL.
-It implements a complete online shopping workflow including user authentication, product browsing, cart management, checkout, and order processing.
+It implements a complete online shopping workflow including authentication, product browsing, cart management, and order placement.

-This project demonstrates strong backend architecture, database design, and MVC implementation.
+The application follows a clean MVC layered architecture and demonstrates real-world backend development practices.

 ---